If you’re experiencing the keyboard slow response issue on your computer, don’t worry. It’s often quite easy to fix…

 You can also click Update to do it for free if you like, but it’s partly manual.

-- Restart your computer and check if the keyboard slow response problem has been resolved.
+- Check to see if the keyboard slow response problem has been resolved.
 If yes, then congrats!
-But if the problem still lingers on, move on to Fix 2, below.
+But if the problem remains, please move on to Fix 2, below.

 Filter Keys is a feature in Windows that tells the keyboard to ignore brief or repeated keystrokes, in order to make typing easier for users with hand tremors.
 But this kind of accessibility can be a bit of an annoyance for those who do not necessarily need them.